RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

 Introduction
 ============

-The Symmetric Multiprocessing (SMP) support of the RTEMS 4.11.0 and later is available on
+The Symmetric Multiprocessing (SMP) support of the RTEMS 4.12 is available on

-- ARM,
+- ARMv7-A,

 - PowerPC, and

 - SPARC.

-It must be explicitly enabled via the ``--enable-smp`` configure command line option.
-To enable SMP in the application configuration see :ref:`Enable SMP Support for Applications`.
-The default scheduler for SMP applications supports up to 32 processors and is a global fixed priority scheduler, see also :ref:`Configuring Clustered Schedulers`.
-For example applications see:file:`testsuites/smptests`.

 .. warning::

-   The SMP support in the release of RTEMS is a work in progress.
-Before you start using this RTEMS version for SMP ask on the RTEMS mailing list.

-This chapter describes the services related to Symmetric Multiprocessing provided by RTEMS.
+   The SMP support must be explicitly enabled via the ``--enable-smp`` configure command line option for the :term:`BSP` build.

+RTEMS is supposed to be a real-time operating system.
+What does this mean in the context of SMP?
+The RTEMS interpretation of real-time on SMP is the support for :ref:`ClusteredScheduling` with priority based schedulers and adequate locking protocols.
+One aim is to enable a schedulability analysis under the sporadic task model :cite:`Brandenburg:2011:SL` :cite:`Burns:2013:MrsP`.

-The application level services currently provided are:
+The directives provided by the SMP support are:

 - rtems_get_processor_count_ - Get processor count